With a modular SDK developed entirely in Java, Jidoka is the best Robotic Process Automation tool for developers.

 Our vision is clearly different: programmers are the ones who should build robots from the beginning

-And to do just that manufacturers of RPA solutions must provide them with the most powerful tool in the programming world and this isn’t exactly a recorder – very few programmers are passionate about code generated automatically – not even an IDE, but a SDK (Software Development Kit), that is modular, extensible and reliable, built on a robust, open, and universal language, such as Java.
+And to do just that vendors of RPA solutions must provide them with the most powerful tool in the programming world and this isn’t exactly a recorder – very few programmers are passionate about code generated automatically – not even an IDE, but a SDK (Software Development Kit), that is modular, extensible and reliable, built on a robust, open, and universal language, such as Java.

 At Jidoka a robot is not a script, but a program.
 It’s a program that is stored in a code repository (Subversion, Git), while meeting strict quality standards defined by tools such as PMD or Checkstyle, that implement test cases (such as JUnit for example) and that are included in continuous integration software tools such a Jenkins.